Skip to content ↓

 Each class has a book area or library to promote and celebrate reading at all times.
 Year groups have central library areas and a whole school curriculum zones are fantastic spaces where children can immerse themselves in non-fiction texts linked to their favourite curriculum areas.
 Books are borrowed from curriculum zones to use in classrooms to support lessons.

-Initiatives and incentives are designed to further promote reading for pleasure, including the opportunity to attend a reading café or taking home one a book to keep.
+Initiatives and incentives are designed to further promote reading for pleasure, including the opportunity to attend a reading café or taking home one book to keep.

 Our whole school reading incentive challenge provides children with the opportunity to earn points for showing good reading behaviours, such as: